Emon46/vector-demo/README.md

           path: /sys
           type: ""
         name: sysfs

 ```

 # AutoScaling StatefulSet
-Now we want to autoscale our vector telemetry agent statefulSet.
+Now we want to autoscale our vector dataplane statefulSet.

 Before Doing autoscaling, we need to make sure that we have installed [`metrics-server`](https://github.com/kubernetes-sigs/metrics-server#installation).
 This will help us to compute the resources like: `CPU`, `Memory`, etc.

-we need to add the flag `--kubelet-insecure-tls` in `args` To work the metrics-server-api properly in our local `kind` cluster.
+To work the metrics-server-api properly in our local `kind` cluster, we need to add the flag `--kubelet-insecure-tls` in `args`.
 ```
 helm repo add metrics-server https://kubernetes-sigs.github.io/metrics-server/